 Once completely cooled, slice buns and freeze for later use if desired.

 A note about purchasing sprouted flours: Although I found sprouted wheat flour at Whole Foods and Natural Grocers stores, sprouted rye is harder to find.
-I ordered organic sprouted rye flour from Local Harvest, though there are other on-line sources to choose from, including a mill in the UK .
+I ordered organic sprouted rye flour from Amazon, though there are other on-line sources to choose from, including a mill in the UK .
 Purchasing sprouted grain flours can leave some with sticker shock, however we consider it an investment in our health.
 The cost of one package of 8 regular whole wheat buns from the grocery store is somewhere between $3.50-5.00, depending on the brand and store.
 The 2 lb. bag of sprouted rye flour cost $11.46, including shipping, and it will make multiple recipes.
 I purchased it along with corn and wheat flours to spread the shipping cost among the entire order.
 In total the cost was $44.25 for 9 lbs. of flours delivered to my door, which should do all the baking I need to do for the next six months or more (we limit the amount of grain in our diet).
-However, as was mentioned in the comments in my last post, you can significantly reduce the cost even further by purchasing the grain, sprouting it, dehydrating it, and grinding it at home.
-For more information on that process, visit Health, Home, & Happiness.
+However, as was mentioned in the comments in my last post, you can significantly reduce the cost even further by purchasing the grain, sprouting it, dehydrating it, and make your own sprouted grain flour at home.

 Shared on the following Blog Hops:

 Real Food Forager Fat Tuesday